Dog panting

 Trauma or Pain

-Dogs can’t tell us in words that they’re in pain, but body language can help.
+Dogs can’t tell us in words that they’re in pain, but understanding your dog's body language can help.
 In addition to increased panting, your dog may have enlarged pupils, loss of appetite, general restlessness, unwillingness to lie down, and licking the site of pain.
 Sometimes an injury is visible, but a dog who has been hit by something may only have internal injuries.
 Dogs may hide their pain with normal behavior such as tail wagging.

 Contact a vet immediately if you suspect pain or trauma.
 Remember, there’s not only the primary injury to worry about but also the threat of infection.